Set Windows Proxy Server system-wide

 In summary, this means that WinHTTP does not use the WinINET settings that are configured in Internet Explorer.
 To do this, first, as described above, this command "netsh winhttp import proxy source = ie" should be executed.

 WinINET is configured in Internet Explorer and is only valid for the respective user account.
-By default, automatic search is set to use the Web Proxy Autodiscovery Protocol (WPAD).
-The proxy is thus configured either by a DHCP option or by a DNS query WPAD-A. If you want each user to use the same settings, this can be controlled via a group policy.
+The automatic search is preset as standard and thus uses the Web Proxy Autodiscovery Protocol (WPAD).
+The proxy is thus configured either by a DHCP option or by a DNS query WPAD-A. If you want every user to use the same settings, this can be controlled via a group policy.

 Computer Configuration \ Administrative Templates \ Windows Components \ Internet Explorer

 Make proxy settings per-machine (rather than per user)